 Committee Responsibilities

-Develop, maintain and facilitate the Program Review and the Student Learning Outcomes Cycle.
+Develop, maintain, and facilitate the Program Review and the Student Learning Outcomes Cycle.

 Provide support and serve as a resource to faculty, classified professionals, and administrators in completing Program Review and Student Learning Outcomes Assessment Cycle processes and reports.

-Recommend revisions to processes and timelines for Program Review and Outcomes Assessment processes in order to remain in compliance with accreditation standards and to align with the integrated planning process.
+Recommend revisions to processes and timelines for Program Review and Outcomes Assessment in order to remain in compliance with accreditation standards and to align with the integrated planning process.

 Update all reporting documents and website.